gamesbook/pyprototypr/docs/index.rst

 pyprototypr: Table of Contents
 ==============================

-The **pyprototypr** documentation consists of all the sections listed below.
+The **pyprototypr** documentation consists of the primary sections listed below.

 Although its great to be able to “jump in” and just start using a